pyqlsa/wdict/README.md

           [default: none]

           Possible values:
           - deunicode:    Transform unicode according to <https://github.com/kornelski/deunicode>
           - decancer:     Transform unicode according to <https://github.com/null8626/decancer>
           - all-numbers:  Ignore words that consist of all numbers
           - any-numbers:  Ignore words that contain any number
+          - no-numbers:   Ignore words that contain no numbers
+          - only-numbers: Keep only words that exclusively contain numbers
+          - all-ascii:    Ignore words that consist of all ascii characters
+          - any-ascii:    Ignore words that contain any ascii character
+          - no-ascii:     Ignore words that contain no ascii characters
+          - only-ascii:   Keep only words that exclusively contain ascii characters
           - none:         Leave the word as-is

   -j, --inclue-js
           Include javascript from <script> tags and links